Library

 "Sherlock Holmes" includes "A Study in Scarlet: The Four Signs", "Sherlock Holmes", "The Memoirs of Sherlock Holmes", "The Return of Sherlock Holmes", "The Hound of the Baskervilles", "The Valley of Fear", "Holmes Takes a Bow" and "The Continuation of Sherlock Holmes".
 Every story in this book allows readers to fully experience the thinking and feeling of speculating on the case.
 It is a work that readers of all ages can benefit from.

-The Complete Sherlock Holmes Series 4: the Return of Sherlock Holmes
+The Complete Sherlock Holmes Volume 3: the Memoirs of Sherlock Holmes

 (uk) Conan Doyle